 Informational Edits and Banners: These are sent to provide you with additional information on upcoming reimbursement policy changes or other resources for more information.

-Coming soon in 2020, there will be a new type of Smart Edits called documentation edits.
-These edits will be sent if supporting documentation is needed to accurately process your claim.
+Documentation edits: These edits will be sent if supporting documentation is needed to accurately process your claim.
 The more accurate the claim, the faster it can be approved and the quicker you’ll be paid for the services you deliver.

 Please see our Claims Payer List to find out what Payer ID number to use for claims submissions.